Athlete’s foot is a very common fungal infection that affects the feet.

 Athlete’s foot does not usually get better on its own.
 You can buy treatments for athlete’s foot from your local pharmacy.
 Ask for an antifungal treatment containing terbinafine, such as Lamisil® cream, sprays or powders.

-Use the antifungal treatment until the symptoms have gone, and for 2 weeks after.
+Use the antifungal treatment until the symptoms have gone, and for 2 weeks afterwards.
 This is important to help stop the infection coming back.

 Speak to a pharmacist if: